Excel FREQUENCY Function

 For example, with data in A1:A100, and bins in B1:B5, you would select C1:C5 and enter a formula like this:

-Note: FREQUENCY must be entered as an array formula using Control + Shift + Enter
+- FREQUENCY returns multiple values and must be entered as an array formula with control-shift-enter.

 - FREQUENCY always returns an array with one more item than the bins_array.
 This is by design, to catch any values greater than the largest interval in the bins_array.